Tennessee SCTP Luke Johnson is one of many athletes doing remarkable things on and off the field.

-Tennessee Scholastic Clay Target Program athlete goes up against the best and wins the 2021 World Grand American Clay Target Championship.
+Tennessee Scholastic Clay Target Program athlete wins the 2021 World Grand American Clay Target Championship.

 The World Grand American Clay Target Championship is the Super Bowl of trap shooting sports competitions.
 Olympic and sponsored, professional shooters with decades of experience competed to be named the best of the best in Sparta, IL this past July.